fablnt/nmpde-projects-Bettonte-Lacagnina-Lentini/README.md

 ### Run the executables

-'main1D' can be executed through
+`main1D` can be executed through
 ```bash
 $ ./main1D
 ```
-Since 'main' supports parallel execution with MPI paradigm via deal.ii, it is possible to execute it in two ways:
+Since `main` supports parallel execution with MPI paradigm via deal.ii, it is possible to execute it in two ways:
 1. **Serial Version**
 ```bash
 $ ./main